konveyor/analyzer-lsp/docs/providers.md

   * `providerSpecificConfig`: Reserved for additional configuration options specific to a provider.

 Currently supported providers are - `builtin`, `java` and `go`, or any provider that provides the GRPC interface.

+If an explicit `proxyConfig` is not specified for a provider, system-wide proxy settings configured via environment variables `http_proxy`, `https_proxy` & `no_proxy` are used by default.
+An explicit `proxyConfig` is typically needed for providers that run externally and are not part of the same process as the rule engine.
+For the rule engine and the builtin providers, system-wide proxy settings are sufficient.

 ```Note For Java: full analysis mode will search all the dependency and source, source-only will only search the source code. for a Jar/Ear/War, this is the code that is compiled in that archive and nothing else.
 ```